AdnanHafeez/myProsperity/README.md

 # I use the LTS version v6.x.x  from https://nodejs.org/en/download/
 # I think npm is bundled with node

-#If you are only interested in building in android and ios you can skip down to the "cordova" section
+#If you are only interested in building in android and ios you can skip down to the "cordova" section.
+However if you would like to modify and or build the javascript bundle then read on.

 # Install nodejs